 This means you disagree with a decision we made about your coverage for services your provider believes are medically necessary.
 You’ll get a letter from us if we deny, stop, hold or reduce an ongoing service or treatment you’ve been receiving.
-We call this a Notice of Adverse Benefit Determination.

 Then, if you like, you can file an appeal.
 You’d like us to review the decision to be sure we were correct about things like:

 - Not approving a service your provider asked for

 - Stopping a service that was approved before

 - Not paying for a service your primary care physician (PCP) or other provider requested